CBCR Border Collies

 Proper care is more than just feeding and housing an animal; it also includes regular and specialized medical care and sometimes behavioral training.

 We would like to thank our generous benefactors and supporters for enabling us to provide the extraordinary care required to rehabilitate the border collies whose cases are featured here and the many, many other special needs dogs that we rescue.
 Please consider donating to help us continue caring for the special dogs.
-You can read their stories below.

 We can take Paypal Donations!
 Please click on the Donate button below.